-The faculty in the UCSF School of Dentistry offers a multidisciplinary curriculum of graduate study leading to a Master of Science Degree in Dental Hygiene (MS) .
+The faculty in the UCSF School of Dentistry offers a multidisciplinary curriculum of graduate study leading to a Master of Science Degree in Dental Hygiene (pdf) .
 Graduates are prepared to engage in multidisciplinary problem solving related to oral disease prevention and health promotion to improve the oral health of varied populations throughout the world.
 Graduates are prepared to assume roles as educators and research collaborators in academic, public health or oral healthcare-related industry settings.

 The Masters of Science Program in Dental Hygiene begins each year in the summer quarter.
-Deadline for application is March 31st of each year.
+Deadline for application is March 31 of each year.
 Completed applications submitted prior to this date will be reviewed on a rolling admission basis.
 Applications received after the deadline will be reviewed on a space available basis only.
 Candidates need to satisfy the following minimum requirements:

 - Graduation from a basic preparation dental hygiene program (DDS/DMD degree does not meet this requirement)

 - Completion of a baccalaureate degree in any discipline